LeanFang/dafoam_mcp_server/README.md

 - IMPORTANT!
 You need to close and re-open the Claude app to make the new MCP effective.

 - You can ask questions such as "Generate a mesh for the NACA0012 airfoil".
 Once Claude generates the mesh, you can view it by expanding the "Generate Mesh" tab in the chat window.
+You can also ask it to zoom in to view mesh details, like "Zoom in to the trailing edge" or "Zoom in more".

 NOTE: If you see an error, the logs file are in ~/Library/Logs/Claude/mcp-server-dafoam_mcp_server.log